-Below is an example creating the certificates using the CA wrapper normally available in the /etc/pki/tls/misc/CA directory, and openSSL.
-Once the CA certificate is created, the example signs a certificate request created on the X-family device using the created CA certificate.
-Note that the signing process could be performed by a trusted CA server such as Verisign or Thawte.
+The following example creates the certificates using the CA wrapper normally available in the /etc/pki/tls/misc/CA directory, and openSSL.
+Once the CA certificate is created, the example signs a local certificate request created on the certificate server using the created CA certificate.

-1. Create the Certificates on the Certificate Server.
+5.2.1 Create the Certificates on the Certificate Server.